cryptexfinance/documentation/docs/intro/faq.md

 ### Is TCAP live yet?

-TCAP is currently live on Rinkeby Testnet, you can try TCAP going to [app.cryptex.finance](https://app.cryptex.finace)
+TCAP is live!
+You can use TCAP by visiting app.cryptex.finance.
+We recommend you give our testnet a spin first to get familiar with the protocol by visiting https://medium.com/cryptexfinance/how-to-use-tcap-on-testnet-a0cef1c1f19c

 ### Who is TCAP for?